jisuanjixue/work_view/README.md

 ### Development

 - [Foreman](https://github.com/ddollar/foreman) for starting up the application locally
+- [Overmind](https://github.com/DarthSim/overmind) for Process manager for Procfile-based applications and tmux
 - [dotenv](https://github.com/bkeepers/dotenv) to load environment variables from .env into ENV
 - [Prettier](https://prettier.io/) for auto-formatting JavaScript and Ruby code in Visual Studio Code
-- [Lookbook](https://github.com/allmarkedup/lookbook) as development UI for ViewComponent
 - Live reloading

 ### Linting and testing